Trump could drive inflation higher with his second-term economic agenda, analysts say

 Trump's tariff policies "would be a significant escalation to existing trade policy, and they would further increase costs for U.S. importers, place upward pressure on inflation and potentially strengthen the U.S. dollar," Wells Fargo analysts wrote in a report from early April.

-But that inflationary impact "could be partially absorbed in the near term," the Wells Fargo's analysts added, explaining that many suppliers have started to diversify their inventory away from "tariff-exposed product."
+But that inflationary impact "could be partially absorbed in the near term," the Wells Fargo analysts added, explaining that many suppliers have started to diversify their inventory away from "tariff-exposed product."

 The Trump-era tariffs on China that nearly started a trade war had only a "marginal" effect on the economy, according to the Wells Fargo report: "The surge in consumer price inflation is primarily attributed to the pandemic's disruptions rather than the trade war's tariffs."